 If you need any help with the calculations you can checkout this handy turkey calculator.

-How To Thaw My Turkey & How Long Does it Take
+How To Thaw Turkey

 - cold water bath (do NOT use warm water): this is a quicker way to thaw a turkey and probably the one that we use most often.
 You will want to allow for about 30 minutes for every pound of turkey.
 So if your turkey is 15 pounds that will take 7.5 hours.